-The DB Group's Chief Risk Officer (CRO), who is a member of the DB Group Management Board, and is responsible for the identification, assessment, management and reporting or risks arising within operations across all businesses and risk types.
+The DB Group's Chief Risk Officer (CRO), who is a member of the DB Group Management Board, and is responsible for the identification, assessment, management and reporting of risks arising within operations across all businesses and risk types.
 The below functional committees are central to the Risk function:

 - The DB Group's Risk Executive Committee identifies controls and manages all risks including risk concentrations at the DB Group.
-To fulfill this mandate, the Risk Executive Committee is supported by sub-committees that are responsible for dedicated areas of risk management, including several policy committees and the DB Group Reputational Risk Committee. - The DB Group Capital and Risk Committee oversees and controls integrated planning and monitoring of the DB Group's risk profile and capital capacity, ensuring alignment of risk appetite, capitalization requirements and funding needs with the DB Group, divisional and sub-divisional business strategies. - The Cross Risk Review Committee supports the Risk Executive Committee and the Capital and Risk Committee with particular emphasis on the management of DB Group wide risk patterns.
-The Cross Risk Review Committee, under a delegation of authority from the Capital and Risk Committee has responsibility for the day-to-day oversight and control of DB Group's Internal Capital Adequacy Assessment Process ("ICAAP") ensuring compliance with respective regulatory requirements and policy setting for local ICAAPs. - Multiple members of the Capital and Risk Committee are also members of the DB Group Investment Committee, ensuring a close link between both committees as proposals for strategic investments are analyzed by the DB Group Investment Committee.
-Depending on the size of the strategic investment it may require approval from the DB Group Investment Committee, the Management Board or even the Supervisory Board.
+To fulfill this mandate, the DB Group's Risk Executive Committee is supported by sub-committees that are responsible for dedicated areas of risk management, including several policy committees and the DB Group Reputational Risk Committee. - The DB Group Capital and Risk Committee oversees and controls integrated planning and monitoring of the DB Group's risk profile and capital capacity, ensuring alignment of risk appetite, capitalization requirements and funding needs with the DB Group, divisional and sub-divisional business strategies. - The DB Group's Cross Risk Review Committee supports the DB Group's Risk Executive Committee and the DB Group's Capital and Risk Committee with particular emphasis on the management of DB Group wide risk patterns.
+The DB Group's Cross Risk Review Committee, under a delegation of authority from the DB Group's Capital and Risk Committee has responsibility for the day-to-day oversight and control of DB Group's Internal Capital Adequacy Assessment Process ("ICAAP") ensuring compliance with respective regulatory requirements and policy setting for local ICAAPs. - Multiple members of the DB Group's Capital and Risk Committee are also members of the DB Group Investment Committee, ensuring a close link between both committees as proposals for strategic investments are analyzed by the DB Group Investment Committee.
+Depending on the size of the strategic investment, it may require approval from the DB Group Investment Committee, the DB Group Management Board or even the DB Group Supervisory Board.
 The development of the strategic investment is monitored by the DB Group Investment Committee on a regular basis.